 Retweets, likes or other onwards sharing of content are not endorsements.

 Comments close on articles after 60 days.
 We moderate comments and posts made on our social media channels to ensure discussions are open and civil.
 We want to encourage conversations and debate – we don’t mind if you disagree with our views.
-We aim to moderate as little as possible but reserve the right to block comments where appropriate.
+We reserve the right to block comments where appropriate.

 The main types of content that will be removed are comments that: include personal abuse; put us in legal jeopardy; include racist, sexist and homophobic comments.
 We may also reject comments that: